 Common Causes of Wrongful Death in Newark

 A wrongful death lawsuit can be initiated in virtually any instance where one person dies due to another party’s negligent or intentional wrongdoing.
+Fatal accidents are a common cause of wrongful death cases in Newark.
 This could include a wide range of accidents in Newark, including:

 - Motor vehicle accidents (e.g., car, truck, and motorcycle collisions)